SEO Content Audit Guide

 When running audits on your site then checking your image selection is also key to your content strategy.

-Bonus Tip: If you use unique images on your site then Google does not yet understand what the image is (apart from your alt tag, file name, exif data helping them) so also look to share the images and link to the images from relevant external sources to rank the images for your targeted keywords.
+Bonus Tip: If you use unique images on your site then Google does not yet understand what the image is (apart from your alt tag, file name, exif data helping them).
+You should also look to share the images and link to the images from relevant external sources.
+This then helps to rank the images for your targeted keywords.
 Ranking your images higher in the SERP actually, in turn, helps your webpage ranking it is embedded onto.

 Improving the overhaul quality of your content is a crucial part of SEO and check out four common mistakes made by content writers